DPDK/dpdk/doc/guides/nics/mlx5.rst

   is set to multi-packet send or Enhanced multi-packet send.
 Otherwise it must have less than 50 segments.
 - Count action for RTE flow is only supported in Mellanox OFED 4.2.
+- Flows with a VXLAN Network Identifier equal (or ends to be equal) to 0 are not supported.

 Configuration
 -------------